GreenMind publishes authoritative and detailed guides to the things you're curious about.

 Ant Identification: What You Need to Know About Ants in Your Home and Garden

 Ants are insects in the same order as wasps and bees (Hymenoptera).
-They typically lack wings and are smaller than the insects in those groups, but like bees and wasps, nearly all ants can sting.
+They typically lack wings and are smaller than the insects in those groups, but like bees and wasps, many ants can sting.
 Some species, such as the red imported fire ant, (RIFA) are serious pests than can drive down property values and launch serious, sometimes fatal attacks on people and pets.

 This guide is a good place to start if you notice that ants are in your house or are congregating in your yard or garden.
 It's also a valuable primer on an insect group that is much more than just a bunch of pest species -- some ants exhibit behavior so sophisticated that it defies belief, while others are both completely harmless and truly beautiful, especially under the microscope.